Plastic doesn’t readily degrade or decompose. That’s why plastic pollution presents such a serious problem.

 What we can do about plastic pollution

-- Reduce our personal consumption of disposable plastic
+- In general, use less plastic.
+Especially, reduce our personal consumption of disposable plastic.

 - Participate fully in as many recycling collection programs as we can.
 (For example, grocery stores accept plastic bags for recycling that municipal recycling equipment can’t handle.)